 |

-TrustPower retail base.
-Therese has lived in Tauranga for
+community.
+She has lived here in Tauranga for over 30 years

 |